jennclee/GroupGenerator3000/README.md

 - Creates randomly generated groups
 - View the arrangement of the groups
 - View a history of the groups generated
+- Maintain users and grouping history in database

 ## To Dos
 - Add login functionality for an admin user
-- Maintain grouping history in database

 ## How to Start App
 To start app, open your terminal and run the following commands in order: